[wpml_language_selector_widget]

 • Evidence of toxicity through evaluating creatinine clearance, uric acid, ECG/MUGA scan, cardiac ultrasound (before anthracyclines), pulmonary function (ASCT)

-• Lumbar puncture is often reserved for those with a high risk of CNS involvement, ie, highly aggressive NHL (Burkitt lymphoma, DLBCL, peripheral T cell lymphoma, grade 3b FL, mantle cell lymphoma, precursor T or B lymphoblastic leukemia/lymphoma, human immunodeficiency virus (HIV)-positive NHL), who have epidural, bone marrow, testicular, or paranasal sinus involvement, or at least two extranodal disease sites.
+• Lumbar puncture is often reserved for those high risk for CNS involvement, ie, highly aggressive NHL (Burkitt lymphoma, DLBCL, peripheral T cell lymphoma, grade 3b FL, mantle cell lymphoma, precursor T or B lymphoblastic leukemia/lymphoma, human immunodeficiency virus (HIV)-positive NHL), who have epidural, bone marrow, testicular, or paranasal sinus involvement, or at least two extranodal disease sites.
 CSF should be sent for both cytology and flow cytometry

 • FISH (fluorescence in situ hybridization) is a molecular analysis used to count genes or chromosomes in cells and tissues